 What about these days?
 Well….you’ll find out very soon.

 Yves Saint Laurent History

-Yves Saint Laurent was founded by Yves Henri Donat Mathieu-Saint-Laurent , and his business partner and his partner, Pierre Bergé in 1961.
+Yves Saint Laurent was founded by Yves Henri Donat Mathieu-Saint-Laurent , his business partner, and his partner, Pierre Bergé in 1961.

 During the first two decades, the brand popularized the Beatnik look and created the most iconic tuxedo suit for women, the Le Smoking suit.